codebar/blog/source/_posts/2015-06-26-responsive-day-out-3.markdown

 **Ruth John -**

 Ruth’s talk was brilliant as she had prepared lots of demonstrations for using different web APIs.
 These included the geolocations API, web animation API, web audio API, ambient light API and more.
 There is a Web Audio API book by Boris Smus available to read for free online which comes recommended.
-Hopefully this triggered a few project ideas for Codebar students!
+Hopefully this triggered a few project ideas for codebar students!

 **Rosie Campbell -**